samundra/tweet-reached/README.md

 ### Testing
 All ```tests``` are in ```tests``` folder.
 To run test execute the below command from project root directory.

+### Troubleshooting
+- Open the dev inspector and look in console.
+If there are 500 errors then you likely forgot to setup the twitter credentials.
+- You forgot to setup the database connection and run migrations

 ```bash
 $ vendor/bin/phpunit --debug